cdransf/cd-11ty/src/posts/2023/scheduled-eleventy-builds-cron-github-actions.md

 In an effort to get away from client-side Javascript and embrace Eleventy for what it is (a static site generator), I've dropped my [social-utils](https://github.com/cdransf/social-utils) instance offline and my now-playing track display on my home page that still relied on it.<!-- excerpt -->

-To update my feeds ([feed.xml](https://coryd.dev/feed.xml) and [follow.xml](https://coryd.dev/follow.xml)) and [now page](/now) I've adopted [@11ty/eleventy-fetch](https://www.npmjs.com/package/@11ty/eleventy-fetch) and regular builds at [Vercel](https://vercel.com/) that are triggered by [Github Actions](https://docs.github.com/en/actions) that leverage cron for scheduling.
+To update my feeds ([feed.xml](https://coryd.dev/feed.xml) and [follow.xml](https://coryd.dev/follow.xml)) and [now page](/now) I've adopted [@11ty/eleventy-fetch](https://www.npmjs.com/package/@11ty/eleventy-fetch) and regular builds at [Vercel](https://vercel.com/) that are triggered by [GitHub Actions](https://docs.github.com/en/actions) that leverage cron for scheduling.
 [The workflow file](https://github.com/cdransf/coryd.dev/blob/e886857387661ceeba4f2b368989ec32f0c3f121/.github/workflows/scheduled-build.yaml) looks like this:

 {% raw %}